quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part15_Dyna_Integrated.md

 ---

 #### Acting Process in Dyna
-The acting process involves selecting an action based on the current state using \(\epsilon\)-greedy strategy, taking that action, observing the resulting reward and next state.
+The acting process involves selecting an action based on the current state using $\epsilon$-greedy strategy, taking that action, observing the resulting reward and next state.

 This step is crucial as it provides real-world feedback necessary for learning.
 :p What does the acting process involve?
 ??x
-The acting process in Dyna involves selecting an action based on the current state using an \(\epsilon\)-greedy strategy.
-This means with probability \(1 - \epsilon\), the agent selects the action that maximizes the estimated value (exploitation); and with probability \(\epsilon\), it selects a random action (exploration).
+The acting process in Dyna involves selecting an action based on the current state using an $\epsilon $-greedy strategy.
+This means with probability $1 - \epsilon $, the agent selects the action that maximizes the estimated value (exploitation); and with probability $\epsilon$, it selects a random action (exploration).

-After taking the chosen action, the agent observes the resulting reward \(R\) and next state \(S_0\).
+After taking the chosen action, the agent observes the resulting reward $R $ and next state$S_0$.
 ```java
 // Pseudocode for acting process
 public void act(State current) {